on 5.972×10^24 kg (call/response)

 On the south wall is Fauna

 (it is positioned on the south wall so that when you walk in through a shore light tunnel, it is not immediatley seen).
+Fauna is a mosaic of looping video vignettes of the flora and fauna, mostly insects, that re-populated Orbitas

-restoration of the once-clear cut site. (you can see and read more about the project here: The Flats, here:
+(you can see and read about the restoration project in more detail here: The Flats, here:

 Plano Verde and here Orbitas)